-A bank's ability to earn money has an effect on its safety and soundness.
-Earnings can be retained by the bank, giving a boost to its capital cushion, or be used to address problematic loans, potentially making the bank better able to withstand financial trouble.
-Losses, on the other hand, take away from a bank's ability to do those things.
+How profitable a bank is has an effect on its long-term survivability.
+Earnings can be retained by the bank, giving a boost to its capital buffer, or be used to address problematic loans, likely making the bank more resilient in times of trouble.
+Conversely, losses take away from a bank's ability to do those things.

-Return on equity, calculated by dividing net income (profit, basically) by total equity, is one important way to measure a bank's earnings.
-Riverwind Bank's most recent annualized quarterly return on equity was 7.24 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by total equity, is one important way to measure a bank's earnings.
+Riverwind Bank's most recent annualized quarterly return on equity was 5.47 percent, below the national average of 8.10 percent.

-The bank recorded net income of $340,000 on total equity of $9.7 million for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 0.70 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank recorded net income of $522,000 on total equity of $9.7 million.
+The bank experienced an annualized return on average assets, or ROA, of 0.53 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.